alkisqwe/XperiaSettings/README.md

 ![Untitled-2](https://github.com/alkisqwe/XperiaSettings/assets/73914940/10da0c79-e8fb-4304-92b0-af9d104d9167)

 # Include
-I Am Not Responsible For Bricked Devices You Are Using This SoftWare At Your Own Risk
+I Am Not Responsible For Bricked Devices You Are Using This Software At Your Own Risk